kabilan1290/crypto/challenge/inctf quals/README.md

 >>> iv+p2
 '4027e18866d061df476428fc88a4bdb6616161616161616161616161616161616161616161616161616161616161616161616161'
- # we will suuply this in the instance to get c2.
+ # we will supply this in the instance to get c2.

 Console 1:
 python3 chall.py